History of Syracuse, Sicily: Foundation

 As is common with the founding of ancient poleis, the founding of Syracuse is subject to differing opinions.
 Some sources, such as the Marmor Parium, date the founding act (ktisis) to 758 BC, while Thucydides suggests a later date of 733 BC.
 Others, such as Strabo, propose that Syracuse was colonized alongside Megara Hyblaea, Sybaris, and Crotone, implying a founding after 720 BC.
 Generally, Thucydides’ date of 733 BC is considered the most reliable.

 The colonists who settled in the pre-existing Sicel settlement came from Corinth, in the Peloponnese.
-Greek historiography records that they were led by Archias of the Bacchiadae, a family descended from the god Bacchus, who had ousted the Heracleidae to rule Corinth.
+Greek historiography records that they were led by Archias of the Bacchiadae, who had ousted the Heracleidae to rule Corinth.
 These colonists were Dorians by lineage, having earlier invaded Greece and contributed to the collapse of the Mycenaean civilization, ushering in the Greek Dark Ages.
 The Doric dialect would characterize Syracuse in the centuries to come.

 Archias also brought another lineage: most of the colonists on his ships were reportedly descendants of survivors of the Trojan War, originating from Tenea in Corinth.
 It has been suggested that the Teneans may have introduced the cult of the sun god Apollo to Syracuse.

 Archias consulted the Oracle of Delphi, where the priestess of Apollo instructed him to settle on the island of Ortygia.
 An inscription found at Naxos, the oldest Greek colony in Sicily, reveals that the first colonists to land on Sicilian shores regarded Apollo as their protector, the Archegetes of Greek colonization in the West and "lord of the tribes."
 Different accounts exist regarding how and why Archias reached the Delphic oracle.
 According to Strabo, he visited it alongside Myscellus, the founder of Crotone.
 When the sibyl asked what he desired most for his future colony, Archias chose wealth (while Myscellus chose health), and the god granted him the land of Syracuse, whose wealth became legendary in the ancient world.